gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 ### Buoyancy

-This demo world shows how buoyancy is supported in Ignition Physics.
+This demo world shows how buoyancy is supported in Gazebo Physics.
 This world contains the following three models:

   1. submarine: A simple submarine model that floats in place.